-Whether it’s a fancy felt fedora or a fabulous fascinator, this guide lays out the key hat styles for SS16.
-If you’re wondering what on earth to wear your statement hat with, we’ve also given you a few ideas on how to style it.
+Whether it's a fancy felt fedora or a fabulous fascinator, this guide lays out the key hat styles for the spring/summer season.
+If you're wondering what on earth to wear your statement hat with, we’ve also given you a few ideas on how to style it.

 A trilby is a soft felt hat with a narrow brim and indented crown.
 The narrow brim means that this hat suits short and mid length hairstyles as well as long hair.